-Encouraging employees to save for retirement is critical, but it's equally important to help safeguard those assets.
-This is especially important in the healthcare sector, which has a 28% staff turnover rate.
+Getting employees to save for retirement is critical, but it's equally important to safeguard those assets.
 Retirement plan loans, hardship withdrawals and cash-outs reduce employee savings.
 This can significantly impact employee retirement readiness.

-Options to reduce savings leakage

-Hardship withdrawals Limit withdrawals to only employee contributions Plan loans Limit number of loans to 2 or fewer Loan source Limit loans to only employee contributions Loan repayment Allow payments to continue upon termination
+Options to reduce savings leakage Hardship withdrawals Limit withdrawals to only employee contributions Plan loans Limit number of loans to 2 or fewer Loan source Limit loans to only employee contributions Loan repayment Allow payments to continue upon termination

-According to one study, an estimated one-fourth of DC accounts experience an outstanding loan, hardship withdrawal, or early withdrawal upon job separation.
+According to one study, an estimated one-fourth of DC accounts experience an outstanding loan, hardship withdrawal, or early withdrawal upon job separation.4